igorski/efflux-tracker/README.md

 ROADMAP
 -------

- * Use workerify to inline Workers
+ * Use Workerify to inline Workers
+ * Add pattern jump instructions
  * Add cut/paste icons for touch screen devices
- * Improve arrow key navigation within patterns
+ * Improve arrow key navigation within patterns (there are odd jumps when switching direction)
  * Instrument mute / solo
  * Add overdrive (npm: wa-overdrive)
  * When saving songs, don't save empty custom waveforms (add an empty check, not an "was enabled"-check!)